Birria Tacos (With How To Video!)

 How to Make Beef Birria

-A pot of freshly made birria after being shredded with a large spoon coming out.
+A pot of freshly made birria after being shredded with a large spoon coming out

 How to Make Quesabirria Tacos

-1. Dip and Fill!- Okay, this is the fun part yโ€™all!
+1. Dip and Fill: Okay, this is the fun part yโ€™all!
 Dip your tortillas (one at a time) in the broth, then top them with beef, onions, cheese, and cilantro.

 TIP: Warm up the tortillas!
-I like to work with softer, more pliable tortillas, so I choose to warm them up a bit before dipping.
+I like to work with softer, more pliable tortillas, so I warm them up a bit before dipping.
 To do so, wrap them in a paper towel and microwave for 30 seconds (or use a tortilla warmer).

 Platter of birria tacos with cilantro, lime and bowl of consomme.